seek-oss/braid-design-system/.changeset/calm-poets-float.md

 Node 21 has a `navigator` object, but it doesn't have a `userAgent` property, so this check was failing (cannot read property 'indexOf' of undefined).

-The userAgent check now includes an optional chaining operator to prevent this error.
+The "are we in JSDom" check in the BraidProvider has now been reworked slightly to account for the potentially existing but empty `navigator` object.